 Dulwich College is one of the top ten UK private schools which produced 12% of the UK professional elite.
-Attending a summer English course at Dulwich College enables international students to experience gracious school life of this leading British independent school.
+Attending Dulwich College Summer English Courses enable international students to experience gracious school life of this leading British independent school.

-Dulwich College Summer English Courses are classic English summer school programmes carefully designed for students who want to learn and improve their English, experience an inspirational combination of varied social, culture activities and excursions alongside their structured English tuitions.
+Dulwich College Summer English Courses are designed for students who want to learn and improve their English, experience an inspirational combination of varied social, culture activities and excursions alongside their structured English tuition.
 Students live, study and play in an English speaking, multinational environment, where they have fun, make new friends from around the globe, and enjoy every opportunity to improve their English ability.

-- 30 hours of English tuition over two weeks (including juice breaks)
+- 15 hours of English tuition per week

 - Full afternoon and evening activity programme on non-excursion days

 - Maximum class size is 15, and the average class size is around 12